msazurestackworkloads/azurestack-gallery/diagnosis/README.md

 Please refer to this [article](https://docs.microsoft.com/en-us/azure/azure-stack/user/azure-stack-solution-template-kubernetes-trouble) for specifics about how the `Kubernetes Cluster` marketplace item works on Azure Stack.

-## Prerequisites:
-1. Enable Azure CLI on AzureStack.
-Please refer to this [article](https://docs.microsoft.com/en-us/azure-stack/user/azure-stack-version-profiles-azurecli2?view=azs-1908)
-2. Use az login –service-principal -u <spn-client-id> -p <spn-client-password> --tenant <tenant-id>
+Follow this [article](https://docs.microsoft.com/azure-stack/user/azure-stack-version-profiles-azurecli2) to configure and login to your Azure Stack instance using Azure CLI

 ## Gathering logs

 The Bash scripts on this directory are aim to simplify the collection of relevant logs from your Kubernetes cluster.
-Instead of SSH-ing into the cluster nodes, you can simply download zip file and execute script `getkuberneteslogs.sh` and wait for the logs to be saved back into your workstation.
+Instead of SSH-ing into the cluster nodes, you can simply download and extract the latest [release] and execute script `getkuberneteslogs.sh`

 These are the logs retrieved by the script:

 - Microsoft Azure Linux Agent (waagent) logs
-- Cloud-init logs
 - Custom Script Extension logs
-- Running Docker container metadata
+- Running kube-system container metadata
-- Running Docker container logs
+- Running kube-system container logs
 - Kubelet service status and journal
 - Etcd service status and journal
 - Gallery item's DVM logs
-- Cluster Snapshot
+- kube-system Snapshot

+## Required Parameters

+-u, --user           - The administrator username for the cluster VMs -i, --identity-file  - RSA private key tied to the public key used to create the Kubernetes cluster (usually named 'id_rsa') -g, --resource-group - Kubernetes cluster resource group

-## Parameters
+## Optional Parameters

+ -n, --user-namespace       - Collect logs from containers in the specified namespaces (kube-system logs are always collected)
-1. --api-model - User can upload the apimodel.json file to Storage account
-2. --upload-logs -  Persists retrieved logs in an Azure Stack storage account.
+--api-model                 - User can upload the apimodel.json file to Storage account --upload-logs               - Persists retrieved logs in an Azure Stack storage account.
 Logs can be found in "KubernetesLogs" resource group.
-3. --disable-host-key-checking - Sets SSH's StrictHostKeyChecking option to "no" while the script executes.
+--disable-host-key-checking - Sets SSH's StrictHostKeyChecking option to "no" while the script executes.
 Only use in a safe environment.
-4.  -g, --resource-group - Kubernetes cluster resource group

-After the log collection process is complete, the script will also try to look for common issues or misconfigurations.
-If any of those are found, they will be saved in file `ALL_ERRORS.txt`.